isharaU/TonePress_FPGA/README.md

 ## Contact

-For any inquiries or issues, feel free to contact me at [isharauditha5@gmail.com].
+If you have any inquiries or issues, feel free to contact me via [E-mail](mailto:isharauditha5@gmail.com).